By Andy Joel

 Suburban coaching stock was painted all-over blue, but had almost all gone by 1968, the only exception I know about being on routes out of Kings Cross, which lasted until electrification, around 1976.

-The last coaches in passenger service in maroon (itself introduced in 1956 to replace the blood and custard) had essentially disappeared by around 1974, though exceptions might be found on excursions and reliefs until 1977 at the latest.
+The last coaches in passenger service in maroon (itself introduced in 1956 to replace the blood and custard) had essentially disappeared by around 1974, though exceptions might be found on excursions and reliefs until 1977 at the latest (there is a good article on early liveries here).
 Although some mark 2 stock was originally maroon, as prestige stock it was quickly repainted, and in blue and grey by the end of the sixties.
 Parcel stock in maroon will have been around longer – but so grubby it is hard to tell!

 Pullman coaches had a reverse livery of grey, with blue round the windows.
 Two loco-hauled Pullman services were started in 1973, from Manchester Piccadilly and Liverpool Lime Street to Euston, when the line was electrified, replacing the “Blue Pullman” DEMU service that ran on the midland mainline.
 These were purpose-built mark 2 coaches.
 Curiously, the coaches were vacuum braked, so could not be pulled by a class 87 (mark 3 rolling stock was used from 1985).
 The Liverpool service only survived for a few years.

 Coaches in the APT set had a very different livery.